Great Notch station: Closure

 In January 2008, without knowledge of the township council, New Jersey Transit announced further and drastic service cuts at Great Notch.
 The only train to serve outbound customers was a train leaving for Hoboken Terminal in the morning, and two trains from Hoboken would serve the station at night.

-The future of the 103-year-old station was placed into further jeopardy on August 12, 2008, when New Jersey Transit announced to the community of Little Falls that they would possibly close the station as early as October 2008.
-A few days after the announcement, rebuttal by the community began to appear, with a public hearing was announced for September 3 to work on plans for Great Notch.
+The future of the 103-year-old station was placed into further jeopardy on August 12, 2008, when New Jersey Transit announced to the community of Little Falls that it might close the station as early as October 2008.
+A few days after the announcement, rebuttal by the community began to appear; a public hearing was announced for September 3 to work on plans for Great Notch.
 The service with only one inbound train (to Hoboken) and two outbound trains (from Hoboken) was canceled on April 1, 2009.
 On that day, New Jersey Transit announced it would add two more trains in each direction on April 16 as a "one-year trial" for station ridership.
 The town hoped to get the then 67-person a day average to 100 people using the station by April 1, 2010, when the trial was set to expire.
 The mayor of Little Falls, Michael DeFrancisci, urged people to use the station more.
-However, by December 2009, ridership had declined to 9 per day.
+However, by December 2009, ridership had declined to nine riders per day.

-On December 18, 2009, New Jersey Transit contacted Little Falls and said that the station would close in January 2010, three months before the year-long trial period to build ridership was set to end.
-The transit authority cited continued low ridership, as on average nine passengers a day boarded the train at Great Notch.
-On December 21, 2009, New Jersey Transit announced the closure stating that the "anemic" ridership had remained at Great Notch, with only an average of 9 boardings a day, compared to 203 at the local Little Falls station and 597 at the Montclair State University Station.
-The last train to depart Great Notch was the 6:51pm train from Hoboken Terminal on January 15 leaving Great Notch at 7:41pm, as weekend trains do not run on this portion of the Montclair-Boonton Line.
+On December 18, 2009, New Jersey Transit contacted Little Falls and said that the station would close in January 2010, three months before the year-long trial period was set to end.
+It cited continued low ridership, as on average of nine passengers a day boarded the train at Great Notch.
+On December 21, 2009, New Jersey Transit announced the closure, stating that "anemic" ridership continued at Great Notch, with an average of only nine riders a day, compared to 203 at the Little Falls station and 597 at the Montclair State University Station.
+The last train to depart Great Notch was the 6:51 pm train from Hoboken Terminal on January 15, 2010, leaving Great Notch at 7:41 pm.